 - David Griffith, Vice President – A Buffalo for over a decade, David leads public relations and marketing programs for our golf-lifestyle products portfolio.
 He also serves as Executive Editor of Buffalo.Bureau overseeing operation of the firm’s proprietary newsroom-style PR platform for story development and distribution.

-- Jill Headley, Vice President – Starting in 2001 with Buffalo’s parent company, Billy Casper Golf, Jill’s focus areas for the agency include data-driven insights, media buying, e-commerce and special projects.
+- Jill Headley, Vice President – Starting in 2001 with Buffalo’s parent company, Indigo Golf Partners, Jill’s focus areas for the agency include data-driven insights, media buying, e-commerce and special projects.
 She oversees account management and client service functions through goal-based strategies and metrics.

 - Chad Kurz, Senior Director – Since joining Buffalo in early 2017, Chad has worked on myriad marketing programs for B2B and B2C products, online stores, and state and professional golf associations.
 In this new role, he is responsible for raising the agency’s creative profile and driving standout campaign development and design for clients.

 - David Wood, Director – A member of the Buffalo team since 2010, Wood authored the acclaimed book Around the World in 80 Rounds.
 Representing Buffalo in the New York City market, he directs public relations strategy and media outreach for our client roster of premier golf resorts and destinations.

 The past 15 months, Buffalo added 24 new accounts, including Chef’s Cut Real Jerky, Destination Kohler, Under Armour Eyewear, Golf Course Superintendents Association of America and other top brands.
 Our work spans marketing strategy, public relations, content development, social media, media buying, creative, analytics, and digital and search-engine marketing.